nicher92/rise_test_repo/README.md

 Findings:
 Overall, the model performs well, especially on more frequently occurring classes.
-System A has a larger label space than system B, but this doesn’t seem to affect the predictive ability of the model on the classes.
-The examples in the subset of classes in B seem to be of sufficient quantity and quality – and the model good enough – to predict fairly well despite a larger label space.
+System A has a larger label space than system B, which should make it easier for the model to correctly predict the correct class - but this didnt seem to be the case.
+All labels not in the allowed classes are turned to “O” but this doesn’t make the O class that much bigger since many of the classes are small.
 The similarity in performance indicate that the removed classes didn’t impact the model’s predictions on remaining classes much – the model probably didn’t confuse one of the removed classes for one of the remaining classes or vice versa OR the removed classes were so small that it didn’t matter much.